 Escape the chaos of Ho Chi Minh or Hanoi and head south to Hoi An, Vietnam.
 Hoi An in English translates to “peaceful meeting place,” and we’d have to agree with that.
 Hoi An is an oasis in Vietnam and our personal favorite city in Vietnam.
 We’d suggest spending at least two nights in Hoi An or many more if your time allows.

-We suggest as many days as possible in Hoi An, at least 3 days or a week if you can.
-You can get a 4-star Hoi An hotel for as low as $25 so why to stay a few nights?
+We suggest as many days as possible in Hoi An, at least three days or a week if you can.
+You can get a 4-star Hoi An hotel for as low as $25, so why stay a few nights?
 When you visit this beautiful city, here are the top things to do in Hoi An Vietnam.